llpeterson/data/multimedia.md

 dictionary constructed during compression has to be sent along with the data so that the decompression half of the algorithm can do its job.
-Exactly how you build an adaptive dictionary has been a subject of extensive research; we discuss important papers on the subject at the end of this chapter.
+Exactly how you build an adaptive dictionary has been a subject of extensive research.

 ## Image Representation and Compression (GIF, JPEG)

-Given the increase in the use of digital imagery in recent years—this use was spawned by the invention of graphical displays, not high-speed networks—the need for standard representation formats and compression algorithms for digital imagery data has grown more and more critical.
+Given the ubiquitous use of digital imagery—this use was spawned by the invention of graphical displays, not high-speed networks—the need for standard representation formats and compression algorithms for digital imagery data has become essential.
 In response to this need, the ISO defined a digital image format known as *JPEG*, named after the Joint Photographic Experts Group that designed it.
 (The "Joint" in JPEG stands for a joint ISO/ITU effort.)
 JPEG is the